FedericoRessi/devstack-ws/docs/install-dependencies.md

  * vagrant-cachier (1.2.1)
  * vagrant-proxyconf (1.5.2)

-## Verify installation tu run devstack
+## Verify installation tu run DevStack

 Creating a VM the first time requires to download a lot of files from internet.
 Most of this files will be cachied on `.vagrant` hidden folder to speedup next times the VM is created.
 Clone the workspace and looks if it can creates a VM typing following